 These perspectives are not mutually exclusive, and each viewpoint can have a range of nuanced opinions.
 The decision to become a republic often involves complex considerations, including historical context, cultural identity, societal values, and aspirations for the future.
 Many Barbadians, Africans, and British deeply respect the royal family.
 Like the sharp tongue royalist who told Pompasettin’ (chapter one), she was waiting for the Queen.
 Meant in Jest, it shows the depth of affection for the Queen.
 Many believe the British Crown helped abolish slavery in Barbados and across its colonial holdings.

-The journey toward emancipation was complex and involved various factors, including changing societal attitudes, economic considerations, and the efforts of abolitionists.
+The journey toward emancipation involved various factors, including changing societal attitudes, economic considerations, and the efforts of abolitionists.
+Today, the republic seeks reparation for the past, adding another layer of contension.
 When freedom finally came, Bajans took to the streets with their song, rejoicing Jin Jin, the queen.
 This was on Freedom Day, emancipation. (ii)

 “Lick an Lock-up Done Wid.
 Hurray fuh Jin-Jin